 The Company evaluated the license agreement with Chugai under ASC Topic 805, Business Combinations (ASC 805) and concluded that as the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets, the transaction did not meet the requirements to be accounted for as a business combination and therefore was accounted for as an asset acquisition.
-The Company recorded the up-front payment of \$3.0 million as research and development expense within the condensed consolidated statement of operations for the three months ended March 31, 2020.
+The Company recorded the up-front payment of \$3.0 million as research and development expense within the condensed consolidated statement of operations during the first quarter of 2020.